Generating with Confidence: Uncertainty Quantification for Black-box Large Language Models: Background

 \subsection{Predictive Uncertainty in NLG}

-Although we do not adopt a specific Bayesian approach, predictive uncertainty is a prevalent subject within Bayesian statistical analysis~\citep{NEURIPS2018_3ea2db50,mcdp}.
-Consequently, we will utilize their terminology and language in our presentation.
-Recall that the predictive uncertainty quantifies the degree of dispersion present in the posterior distribution of $Y$, conditioned on the input $X=x$.
-As it is generally a characteristic of the posterior distribution, we denote it as $U(x)$.
+Predictive uncertainty is a prevalent subject in probabilistic modeling, especially Bayesian literature~\citep{NEURIPS2018_3ea2db50,mcdp}.
+It quantifies the degree of dispersion in the predicted distribution of $Y$, conditioned on the input $X=x$.
+As it is generally a characteristic of the predicted \textit{distribution}, we denote it as $U(x)$, dependent only on $x$.
 For example, when $Y|X=x$ adheres to a Gaussian distribution, the variance serves as an indicator of the uncertainty.

-Note that NLG can be viewed as a classification problem characterized by an exceedingly high dimension.
+NLG can be viewed as a classification problem characterized by an exceedingly high dimension.
 In classification, the uncertainty is frequently measured by the entropy of the prediction (e.g.~\cite{abdar2021review,kuhn2023semantic,sun2019feature,wellmann2012uncertainties}).
-The predictive entropy is formally defined as $H(Y|x) = -\int p(y|x) \log{(p(y|x)} dy$.
-Drawing a parallel, we could define the {\bf uncertainty score} in NLG as:
+The predictive entropy is formally defined as $H(Y|x) = -\int p(y|x) \log{(p(y|x))} dy$, which becomes the following {\bf uncertainty score} in NLG: {

-Here, $x$ represents the input, $\mathbf{S}$ represents the random sequence of generated tokens, and the summation is taken over all potential sequences (responses).
+}Here, $x$ represents the input, and the summation is taken over all potential sequences (responses).